nyorain/vil/docs/design.md

 This one shouldn't even be officially supported, it's such a hack.
 Anyways, useful as a super-quick dropin.
-When applications don't explicitly use the fuen api to pass input to the layer (for gui stuff) we can atempt to hijack the windows input using platform-specific APIs.
+When applications don't explicitly use the vil api to pass input to the layer (for gui stuff) we can atempt to hijack the windows input using platform-specific APIs.
 Yes, this is super ugly and super evil and not guaranteed to work at all, will just ignore bugs regarding that.